GAL-Repository/SARS-CoV-2_BW_lineage/README.md

 - The /code/preFilter_raw_metatable.R File: apply data cleaning and preprocessing
 - The /code/Filter_preTable.R file: contains data engineering process
 - The /code/Analyze_MexSARS_indels.R file: creates a table to analyze nt mutations (substitutions) per positions using a linearized fasta file
-- The /code/Mutations_table.R file: creates a summary table of possible mutations
+- The /code/Mutations_table.R file: explore all the alignments and creates table comparing of every genome by position
 - The /code/Get_consensus.R file: parse a table containing SARS-CoV-2 nt positions as rows and each nucleotide (including gaps and Ns)
-- The /code/Get_mutations.R file: parse a table containing SARS-CoV-2 nt positions as rows and each nucleotide (including gaps and Ns)
+- The /code/Get_mutations.R file: parse a table containing SARS-CoV-2 nt positions as rows and each nucleotide (including gaps and Ns) creates a summary table of all  possible observed mutations per position
 ## How to run the scripts

 To run our code: